 Distance shouldn’t be your main concern every single time you play.
 Instead, your main priority should be how to get the disc into the basket with the fewest good and accurate amounts of throws as possible.
 Once you can throw accurately, you can then start worrying about throwing it super far.

 Let’s be very honest, not many of us – not even most of the pro disc golfers – will ever throw an incredible distance of 1,108.9 feet (337.99 meters), which remains the record for the longest disc golf drive ever.
 This record is held by pro-disc golfer David Wiggins Jr. who only managed a very respectable 525 ft.
 (160 meters) distance in the longest drive competition.

 What’s my point here?
 Whether you’re just a beginner or a pro-disc golfer, we’re all captivated by increasing our driving distance, which is quite understandable.
 After all, playing disc golf is all in length.
 Like in traditional golf, the longer you can throw the disc the better your chances of attaining a low score.

 Most players do agree that using a backhand is the best technique to throw farther.
-To perfectly execute a backhand, you should push the disc behind your body before fully extending outward from point A to B as shown in the picture below.
+To perfectly execute a backhand throw, you should push the disc behind your body before fully extending outward from point A to B..
 However, there’s more to it than just throwing farther.

 You always have to keep in mind that the only thing recorded on your disc golf scorecard is your score and not how far you can throw.
 In other words, there are more important things to think about than how far you can throw the disc.
 The most important thing is to practice and hone your skills so that you can not only get the disc where you want, but can also complete the hole with as few shots as possible.